mustbebuilt/react-demo-02/README.md

 ## Frontend

-In terminal navigate to `frontend` and build in reactJS start with:
+In separate terminal window navigate to `frontend` and build in reactJS start with:

 `npm start`